Stream Now on Apple TV, Prime Video and YouTube

 In between the re-creations are a mix of present-day vérité scenes, archival footage, and personal interviews.
 Refugees, politicians, global experts, and neuroscientists weigh in on the current state of South Sudan, the effects of ethnic genocide, and the displacement of its citizens.
 These sections connect Shamira’s journey with the larger story of South Sudan.

-Salva Kiir & Riek Machar - Feuding Leaders
+President Salva Kiir + VP Riek Machar - South Sudan’s feuding leaders

 Peter Biar Ajak - Defector, Former South Sudan Policy Advisor